Royalton New York

-At a glance: Royalton reminds me of a supermodel who’s aged gracefully.
+At a glance: Royalton New York reminds me of a supermodel who has aged gracefully.

 No longer the hippest hotel on the planet, this limestone pile, once lionized as “the hotel of the ‘90s,” is still interesting (I love the lobby’s raw indigo leather wall),still appealing (who doesn’t like tufted leather love seats?) and still turning heads.

 And though the iconic Philippe Starck lobby with horn-shaped lamps, white, slip-covered chairs and Royalton blue runway encapsulated an era, they’re best as a memory.
 Mildly controversial when it appeared, the moody-chic Africa-inflected look the hotel has sported since its its 2007 makeover has held up well.
 Kudos to Roman & Williams, the new go-to team for hip hotels for devising a lobby design with staying power (their other New York creations include Ace, The Standard HIgh Line, Viceroy New York Central Park and their own Guild shop and restaurant).

 The vast midnight blue lobby, visually warmed by a glass-encased gas-jet fireplace and carved into three distinct seating areas and a bar, is still a great place to meet, drink, flirt and scan the crowd (mostly slim and stylish, lots of Europeans).

 By day, it’s quiet, ideal for a coffee and a tete-a-tete.
 And at night it morphs into what it’s been for years, a pulsating nightclub.